 The ability to make the customer feel valued, respected, and listened to is the foundation of excellent customer service.
-As 2023 unfolds, the challenges of daily life for customers across many sectors calls for increased awareness of the need to offer genuine empathy in our everyday service interactions.
+The challenges of daily life for customers across many sectors calls for increased awareness of the need to offer genuine empathy in our everyday service interactions.

 “Everything you think, feel, say and do is either a service or a disservice to yourself and everyone around you.”
 Mary Gober

-Findings from the recently published Customer Satisfaction Index from the UK Institute of Customer Service (ICS) confirm the underlying ethos of everything we deliver at MGI Learning; that consumer trust is key to providing exceptional service with responsiveness, empathy and understanding.
+Findings from the UK Institute of Customer Service (ICS) confirm the underlying ethos of everything we deliver at MGI Learning; that consumer trust is key to providing exceptional service with responsiveness, empathy and understanding.
 We know that an open, honest and empathetic approach to any situation, however challenging, increases the likelihood of positive, beneficial interactions with our customers, resulting in more successful outcomes and overall customer satisfaction.

 Customer service teams who are equipped with the ability to approach their interactions with empathy and a clear commitment to take ownership and responsibility for their customers’ needs are far more likely to build strong relationships and customer loyalty.
 With one-third of the customers polled by the ICS saying they are willing to pay more for a dependable service, equipping your teams with the necessary skills and resources makes powerful business sense alongside the obvious benefits of increased job satisfaction, wellbeing and resilience.